trambarhq/trambar/docs/user-guide.md

 On the left are the story contents.
 In the center are reactions to the story.
 On the right are [story options](#story-options) that you can toggle.

-When the screen is a bit more narrow, the stories options are relocated to pop-up menus:
+When the screen is a bit more narrow, the stories options are relocated to a pop-up menu:

 ![Story view - 2 columns](img/client-story-view-col2.png)